BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 - We need the YAML templates from the [kubernetes/ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/) project

-The two main parts are:
+The two main sections in the YAML are:

 --

-  - NGINX Deployment (or DaemonSet) and all its resources
+  - NGINX Deployment (or DaemonSet) and all its required resources

     - Namespace
     - ConfigMaps (storing NGINX configs)